ONSdigital/ons-data-api/README.md

 * Expose a JSON representation of the key model objects, e.g. Series, Releases, Datasets, and Observations
 * Expose a simple API for querying over the set of Observations associated with a Dataset, e.g. to filter observations to those that match a specific set of dimension values.

+Broadly, each of the model objects is exposed as a resource that can be directly accessed through the API, returning a JSON description of the resource.

+Example URIs include:

+* Series: `/series/producer-price-index.json`
+* Releases in a series: `/series/producer-price-index/releases.json`
+* An individual Release: `/series/producer-price-index/releases/2014-02-18.json`
+* Datasets in a Release: `/series/producer-price-index/releases/2014-02-18/datasets.json`
+* An individual Dataset: `/series/producer-price-index/releases/2014-02-18/datasets/ppi-csdb-ds.json`
+* An Observation in a Dataset: `/series/producer-price-index/releases/2014-02-18/datasets/ppi-csdb-ds/observations/mca5-2013may.json`
+* Query over Observations in a Dataset to generate a slice: `/series/producer-price-index/releases/2014-02-18/datasets/ppi-csdb-ds/observations.json?product=MCA5&date=2013APR`

+The JSON responses include links between resources to enable navigation between responses.

+The frontend application will make several API requests to build each page, e.g. to fetch metadata for an Observation, its Dataset, etc.

+The API support for querying is implemented in the [shared data models](https://github.com/ONSdigital/ons_data_models), in the Dataset object.
+The API query is turned into a Mongo query based on the search parameters with some expansion.

+For more background on the design of the API, read [the original design document](http://open-statistics.herokuapp.com/about/technical-architecture) the API designed there is not completely implemented, but the core elements are in place.

 ## Deploying the API

 ### Installing the API